Dead for 3 days, we buried him.

 10 The length of our days is seventy years—

-(maybe even 90) if we have the strength;
+or eighty, (maybe even 90) if we have the strength;

 yet their span is but trouble and sorrow,